Salt & Wind Travel

 Champurrado, Central Mexico (Oaxaca)

-One variation of atole variations is champurrado, where cacao, corn masa, and water create a thick hot chocolate drink.
+One of atole variations is champurrado, a thick hot chocolate drink made with cacao, corn masa, and water.
 Not to be confused with Mexican hot chocolate (which doesn’t have corn masa), champurrado is often sweetened and spiced with piloncillo sugar, star anise, and cinnamon and made with milk.

-Champurrado is especially popular during Dia de Muertos, Las Posadas, and Christmas, and for breakfast when it’s typically accompanied by pan dulce (sweet bread).
-While champurrado is available all over Mexico, it’s especially prevalent in Oaxaca (aka land of chocolate), where ancient Olmecs and Mayans prepared drinking chocolate.
+Champurrado is especially popular during Día de Muertos, Las Posadas, and Christmas, and for breakfast when it’s typically accompanied by pan dulce (sweet bread).
+While champurrado is available all over Mexico, it’s especially prevalent in Oaxaca (aka the land of chocolate), where ancient Olmecs and Mayans prepared drinking chocolate.

 Pozol, Southeastern Mexico (Tabasco)

-Pozol is made with fermented corn dough that first has undergone nixtamalization–as in the same process used to make masa for tortillas and tamales.
+Pozol is made with fermented corn dough that has first undergone nixtamalization, the same process used to make masa for tortillas and tamales.

-Pozol is widespread throughout southern Mexico, including in Tabasco and Chiapas, and sometimes also in Oaxaca and parts of Central America.
+Pozol is widespread throughout southern Mexico, including in Tabasco and Chiapas, and sometimes in Oaxaca and Central America.
 Pozol is traditionally served in a hollow, dry gourd called a jícara and is often served with sugar or milk.

 In Tabasco, the traditional way to drink pozol is without sugar (sin azucar), accompanied by candied papaya or coconut, or with salt and chile.
 Variations include pozol con cacao, con camote (sweet potato), and the fermented, sour pozol agrio.